-PART 2: WORKING IN EFFECTS
+PART 2: WORKING IN EFFECTS 2020

-ON1 Effects 2019's photo-editing power consists of two distinct editing functions, separated into tabs:
+ON1 Effects 2020's photo-editing power consists of two distinct editing functions, separated into tabs:

-- Effects is the stylization center of Effects, with 27 filters-offering such operations as black and white conversion, HDR stylizing, glows, sharpening, color enhancement and more-that can be stacked in any order, all with extensive blending and masking options.
-(Filters are discussed in detail, starting on page 37.) - Local Adjustments are designed to apply basic, targeted edits to parts of your photos, letting you perform traditional photo-editing tasks-like dodging and burning-with ease.
-(Local Adjustments are discussed starting on page 57.)
+- Effects is your image stylization center, with 30 filters-everything from sophisticated black and white conversion, HDR stylizing, glows, sharpening, color enhancement and more-that can be stacked in any order, all with extensive blending and masking options. - Local Adjustments are designed to apply basic, targeted edits to parts of your photos, letting you perform traditional photo-editing tasks-like dodging and burning-with ease.

-To switch between the different tabs, just click on the appropriate tab.
+To switch between the different functions, click on the appropriate tab.
 While you work on an image, all of your settings in each tab are saved while you edit.
-When using Effects as a plug-in from Lightroom, Photoshop Elements, or Apple Photos, you can still move between the Effects and the Local tabs.